Websites

 International Sports Consultants

-We were the initial information architect for this highly dynamic sports site.
+I was the initial information architect for this highly dynamic sports site.
 Schedules, scores and odds are automatically acquired from external providers, parsed and inserted into a database.
 Information is output as XHTML tables with standardized CSS markup.
 These tables are acquired by servers and formatted via style sheets, allowing the content to be both used on their various websites and resold.
 Formatting is adjustable by URI parameters, allowing significant customization.
-The owner said we got them "looking at the internet in a whole new way."
-Please note, the client regularly modifies the site, so the way it works and operates differs from our initial design.
+The owner said I got them "looking at the internet in a whole new way."
+Please note, the client regularly modifies the site, so the way it works and operates differs from my initial design.

 Manhattan Rickshaw Company